-Almost half of the beneficiaries interviewed (18/40) had been to the ED for SUD-related reasons, often more than once: "A lot of times I did go to the emergency room, I was hurt because I was hurt.
-And so, it's happening and, you know, addicts, they're like, 'Oh, well, we'll get pills, so it'll be OK'.
+Almost half of the beneficiaries interviewed (18/40) in the qualitative portion of the study had been to the ED for SUD-related reasons, often more than once: "A lot of times I did go to the emergency room, I was hurt because I was hurt.
+And so, it's happening and, you know, addicts, they're like, Oh, well, we'll get pills, so it'll be OK.
 It's got all this started" (a beneficiary from the Central Quadrant); "I've overdosed before.
 I used to shoot up, so I've had abscesses" (a beneficiary from the Northern Quadrant).